BenediktVoss/TennisAnalytics/README.md

 - **`LICENSE`**: License information.
 - **`requirements.txt`**: Python dependencies for the project.
 Python 3.12 was used for developemnt.

+In general the files and folders contain a prefix numeration and should be inspected and executed in the correct order.
 ## Requirements

+The code is developed and run on a windows machine, possible for other os there are some changes in file path handling.

 Install the dependencies listed in `requirements.txt`: